HBRS-SDP/pybullet_ros/README.md

         roslaunch pybullet_ros move_base_sim.launch

-This will launch pybullet with bottom heavy R2D2 robot and a lab enviroment
+This will launch pybullet with bottom heavy R2D2 robot and a lab environment

-- In a another terminal run the follwoing command to start gmapping
+- In a another terminal run the following command to start gmapping

         roslaunch pybullet_ros move_base_gmapping_v1.launch

-- In a new termainal run
+- In a new terminal run

         roslaunch pybullet_ros move_base_teleop_v1.launch